metabrainz/bookbrainz-site/CONTRIBUTING.md

   ` git push origin BranchName`

 #### Pull Request
-  After pushing your changes to the remote, you can create a pull request by going to the [repository](https://github.com/bookbrainz/bookbrainz-site) page on github.do
+  After pushing your changes to the remote, you can create a pull request by going to the [repository](https://github.com/bookbrainz/bookbrainz-site) page on github. o